Skip to main content

 Your choice of DLI directly affects your study permit eligibility, PGWP eligibility, and post-graduation immigration options.
 Key considerations:

-- •PGWP-eligible programs: To qualify for a Post-Graduation Work Permit (PGWP), your program must be at least 8 months long at a PGWP-eligible institution.
-Not all DLIs are PGWP-eligible.
+• PGWP-eligible programs: To qualify for a Post-Graduation Work Permit (PGWP), your program generally must be at least 8 months at a PGWP-eligible institution.
+Not all DLIs or programs are PGWP-eligible, and graduates of public-private partnership college programs are generally not eligible.
 Confirm before enrolling.

 The PGWP → CEC → PR Pathway